With Labo VR Kit’s launch, Nintendo will compete directly with Google Cardboard and use its unlimited creativity to melt fans.

 However, Labo VR still has limitations that fans are waiting to be answered.

 First, with Labo VR, users will have to wear a virtual reality headset on their head, and this headset will be extended to fit devices for many different game genres.
 This means that Nintendo Labo VR will be quite bulky.
 So, how can a baby use it for a long time without getting tired of his neck and hands?

 Put in perspective, PlayStation VR also gave experience with a resolution of 1920 × 1080, the actual each eye will be 960 × 1080.
-Sure, the picture quality on the Switch is a step backward, but we’re not sure how Nintendo compensates for that.
+Sure, the Switch picture quality is a step backward, but we’re not sure how Nintendo compensates for that.

-Clearly Nintendo Labo VR really has potential.
-The previous Labo suite has really disrupted the gaming community because of its creativity.
+Nintendo Labo VR has potential.
+The previous Labo suite has disrupted the gaming community because of its creativity.
 With Labo VR, Nintendo can open new limits for more unique ideas, turning them into virtual reality games exclusively for its system.

-Labo VR products can bring virtual reality technology to users at a younger age, but that’s exactly what Nintendo is targeting.
-Cutting pieces of panels into different control devices will be a reasonable complement for children of development age.
+Labo VR products can bring virtual reality technology to users at a younger age, but that’s what Nintendo targets.
+Cutting pieces of panels into different control devices will be a good complement for children of development age.

-Although the price for Labo VR is not cheap, in return it offers a good experience for money.
+Although the price for Labo VR is not low, in return, it offers a good experience for the money.
 We’ll probably have to wait at least until April to see if the Switch VR is stuck between virtual reality devices already on the market or will be a perfect leap forward, taking Nintendo far ahead of them all.